WaterBoiledPizza/sonolus-psekai-engine/README.md

 ## Work-in-process Features
 ### 1. Curvy Slides
-### 2. Multitouch Slides
-Since this engine is modified from the Bandori engine, slides works as those in Bandori instead of those in Project Sekai.
+Since this engine is modified from the Bandori engine, slides currently look like those in Bandori instead of those in Project Sekai.
 I am still figuring out how to do it.
-### 3. Project Sekai Skin
+### 2. Project Sekai Skin
 It will be available when the assets of PSekai is publicly released.